-Last, we see some larger SaaS vendors start to look homogenous again later.
+Last, I see some larger SaaS vendors start to look homogenous again later.
 Their product has evolved into an Enterprise offering with high touch selling and high ACV’s.
 Small customers are no longer attractive to the acquisition sales team.
 And this determines the high touch Customer Success model that follows.

 Summing it up

-As your define your Customer Success team according to the “Four P’s”, the first question to answer is whether you’re aligned to the selling model.
+As your define your Customer Success team according to the “Four P’s” the first question to answer is whether you’re aligned to the selling model.
 If not, what are the gaps and how to close them?

 Last, has Customer Success evolved along with the business to support a multi-tier model?
 Has your business become a single-tier model again, thanks to very large customers?
 Are there gaps to fill?